tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 Terminal7 now enjoys a more descriptive TypeScript, an ultra-fast development server and test runner.
 The dev environment has less dependencies and configuration files are slick.
-In the process I gathered a better perspective of the yacks I still have to shave and debt I need to clear.
+In the process I gathered a better perspective of the yaks I still have to shave and debt I need to clear.

-It wasn't painless and I suspect that like all javascript tools of the past, vite will not age well.
-I'd recommend switching only for those project with good reasons - either before a deep refactor or in the unfortunate event when contributors hate the current tools.
+It wasn't painless and I suspect that like all js tools of the past, vite will not age well.
+I'd recommend switching only for those projecst with good reasons - either before a deep refactor or in the unfortunate event when contributors hate the current tools.